Swing Era Televisions

 This gorgeous Farnsworth Model EK-263 Style-Moderne radio-phonograph console was left for junk at Dixon's Auction (nobody bid on it!)
 I grabbed it up and brought it home.
 In all fairness, it was a real wreck.
 I really wish that I had made "Before" and "After" photos.
 The turntable and radio actually work, although they have been augmented by a modern amplifier, a tape drive, an FM tuner, and a 100CD changer.
 This required BOTH extensive carpentry and a whole lot of electrical fidgeting.

-Now, this was made by the Farnsworth Company somewhere around 1947.
-Why is that significant?
-Click here to learn about visionary inventor and businessman Philo Farnsworth, the man who ACTUALLY invented Television as we know it today.
+Click here to learn even more about visionary inventor and businessman Philo Farnsworth, the man who ACTUALLY invented Television as we know it today.
 Believe me, this is worth the diversion...
+Here are some of Philo Farnsworth's Patents:

 The Tube Lineup is: